Michigan Registered Agent (Resident Agent) Service for Nonprofits

 Your Michigan registered agent is the legally designated point of contact for your nonprofit or business.
-The registered agent receives important legal notices, such as service of process (aka notice of lawsuit) on your organization's behalf.
-Registered agents in Michigan must have a physical location in Michigan and must be available during all business hours.
-Choosing a reputable Michigan registered agent will ensure you get documents in a timely manner.
+The registered agent receives important legal notices, such as service of process (aka notice of lawsuit) on behalf of your organization.
+Registered agents in Michigan must have a physical location in the state and must be available during all business hours.
+Choosing a reputable Michigan registered agent will ensure you receive documents in a timely manner.

 In Michigan, you may have come across the term "registered agent" while filing documents to form or register your organization.
 There are also synonyms, such as "resident agent," "statutory agent," and "agent for service of process."
 These terms all refer to the same thing.

 Yes, your nonprofit needs a registered agent in most states where your organization has corporate registration or charitable registration.

 You must appoint a registered agent in Michigan if your organization is incorporated or registered as a legal corporate entity there.
 In some states, you are also required to name a registered agent when registering to conduct charitable solicitations.

 Designating a registered agent in Michigan helps ensure your nonprofit will stay compliant with state requirements and will be promptly notified of key legal and governmental notices that require your immediate attention.